Crust logoCrust

 cursorcyanCursor indicator in inputs and lists

-selectedcyanActive / selected item
+selectedcyanActive or selected item

-unselecteddimInactive / unselected items
+unselecteddimInactive or unselected items

 errorredValidation error messages

-successgreenConfirmed / submitted values
+successgreenConfirmed or submitted values

 hintdimHint text and scroll indicators